 Throughout the United States, social work programs are accredited by the Council on Social Work Education (CSWE).
 This specialty professional accreditation is in addition to a University's overall accreditation.
 (HPU is accredited by the Western Association of Schools and Colleges.)
 Accreditation is a way of ensuring that all social work graduates throughout the United States have a common set of knowledge, skills, and values, and have met certain educational standards.
 The social work accreditation process is similar to those for medical schools, graduate psychology programs, and nursing programs (including HPU's).
 Achieving full CSWE accreditation is an exacting process that requires several years.
 We are proud that HPU's BSW program received its full accreditation at the June 2002 CSWE meeting.
-Accreditation was most recently "reaffirmed" in June 2014 and continues until 2022.
+Accreditation was most recently "reaffirmed" in June 2022 and continues until 2030.
 Please visit www.cswe.org to confirm our accreditation status for the BSW and MSW programs.
-We are excited to welcome CSWE, our accrediting body, this year for our reaccreditation visit!

-Mission, Program Goals, Core Competencies and Practice Behaviors their needs and secure their rights in the ever-changing local, national, and global environment.
+Mission, Program Goals, Core Competencies and Practice Behaviors